Hazarbuz

 The Hazarbuz (Pashto: هزاربوز) meaning thousand goats are a nomadic Pashtun tribe.

+Hazarbuz pashtun are Ghoryakhel Pashtun belong to Momand Khawezai branch.Hazarbuz used to live Nomadic life but these days majority Hazarbuz Pashtuns doing their business and support each other.

+Dr Latif Yad mentioned in his Shajarah Book, Hazarbuz are basically son of Khawezai son of Momand son of Ghoryakhel Pashtun tribe.

 Distribution

-They primarily live in Rodat District of Nangarhar, Kabul, Mazar-e-Sharif, Peshawar ,mohmand khawazie and Herat in Afghanistan.
+They primarily live in Rodat District of Nangarhar, Kabul, Mazar-e-Sharif, Peshawar, Mohmand Khawazie and many Hazarbuz living in Herat Afghanistan.

 Occupation

-Their key source of revenue has come from the import and sale of tea, and some other products particularly from Bukhara, in the northern regions of Afghanistan.
+Their key source of revenue has come from the import & export and also sale tea, and some other products particularly from Bukhara, in the northern regions of Afghanistan.

 They are famous for their trading and business.

 They are non-Ghilzai Powandah Hazarbuz nomads which have historically travelled the routes between eastern Afghanistan, Pakistan and Turkestan for centuries, a region related to the Silk Road, an ancient route between the East and the West of Asia.
 Traditionally, Hazarbuz were involved in transport activities with their camels and are doing trade from centuries along with the pioneers Sulemankhel Ahmadzai and other Powandah nomadic merchant tribes.